FryerTuck/anon/README.md

 Tasks can also be assigned (-or incremented) this way via the front-end when a user clicks to "report bug and refresh" when an error pops up.

 Every task starts with its initial text as first comment - upon which you can reply.
-I the task was sent via email then your response will automatically be sent via email; i they reply -it will come in as another comment in the same task.
+If the task was sent via email then your response will automatically be sent via email; upon email-reply it will come in as another comment in the same task.

 Comments can be rated.
 This is a way to decide (vote) on ideas, or to up-vote (or down-vote) a client.
 You also earn "ranking" this way, which ties in together with the user-privilege system, again, so; this is a way to prevent "noobs" from accessing/editing/deleting the wrong (sensitive) config/data.